marcelklehr/smokesignal/README.md

          , remotePort: 0 }
 ```

-The receiving node must forward it to its peers and/or respond itself...
+The receiving node must forward it to its peers and/or respond itself with a `connect`...
 ```
 content: { respondsTo: "<ID-of-the-above-package>" }
 ```